EvansWinner/evanswinner.github.io/index.md

-  A blurb and code for a drop-in replacement for Emacs' `require` funtion that requires a library, or failing that, installs the package and then requires it.
+  A blurb and code for a drop-in replacement for Emacs' `require` function that requires a library, or failing that, installs the package and then requires it.
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛